MDMA-assisted psychotherapy

-Post-traumatic stress disorder
+MDMA-assisted psychotherapy (MDMA-AT) is the use of prescribed doses of MDMA as an adjunct to psychotherapy sessions.
+MDMA-assisted psychotherapy is an effective treatment for post-traumatic stress disorder (PTSD), including complex PTSD (C-PTSD).
+Furthermore, it is currently under investigation as a treatment for various other mental health disorders, including major depressive disorder, social anxiety in people with autism, alcohol use disorder, and mood disturbances in individuals facing life-threatening illnesses.

+Therapeutic effects

-Post-traumatic stress disorder (PTSD) is most commonly treated by cognitive behavioral therapy (particularly prolonged exposure and cognitive processing therapy), eye movement desensitization and reprocessing, and psychodynamic psychotherapy.
-However, over half of these patients continue to have PTSD after completing therapy, with results from military PTSD being especially poor.
+Post-traumatic stress disorder (PTSD) is most commonly treated by cognitive behavioral therapy (particularly prolonged exposure and cognitive processing therapy), eye movement desensitization and reprocessing (EMDR), and psychodynamic psychotherapy.
+However, over half of these patients continue to have PTSD after completing therapy, with results from war-related PTSD being especially poor.

-PTSD is best treated when a patient is in the 'optimal arousal zone'.
-This is the zone in which emotions are engaged, yet not overwhelming.
-In this zone, four symptom clusters of PTSD are sedated: These are:
+PTSD is best treated when a patient is in the 'optimal arousal zone', in which emotions are engaged, yet not overwhelming.
+In this zone, four symptom clusters of PTSD are sedated: